zhen6618/zhen6618.github.io/_pages/about.md

   }
 </style>

-I am currently a Researcher at **Tencent Hunyuan**, focusing on 3D Foundation Models and Embodied AI.
+I am currently a Researcher at **Tencent Hunyuan**, focusing on Reinforcement Learning for 3D Foundation Models and Embodied AI.

 ---